moby/moby/docs/sources/reference/run.md

 is an implementation-specific configuration meant for operators already familiar with using LXC directly.

+> **Note:**
+> If you use `--lxc-conf` to modify a container's configuration which is also
+> managed by the Docker daemon, then the Docker daemon will not know about this
+> modification, and you will need to manage any conflicts yourself.
+For example,
+> you can use `--lxc-conf` to set a container's IP address, but this will not be
+> reflected in the `/etc/hosts` file.

 ## Overriding Dockerfile image defaults

 When a developer builds an image from a [*Dockerfile*](/reference/builder/#dockerbuilder)